montge/documents/README.md

 D | MVDMmap | Mapping MVDM to other models such as FHIR | [MVDMmap](https://github.com/vistadataproject/MVDMmap) | 3
 PM | Project Management | Business/Project Management  | [documents](https://github.com/vistadataproject/documents) | &nbsp;

+### Deliverables

-In addition to the deliverables listed in the Project's PWS (section 8.2), additional deliverables were added to better distinguish and plan work:
+The following list of deliverables builds on the deliverables list in the Project’s PWS (Section 8.2).
+Two types of change were made to that list to better distinguish and plan work:

-  * larger deliverables such a #7 were split to highlight incremental delivery
+  *  Larger deliverables such a #7 were split to highlight incremental delivery:
-  * extra deliverables, labeled with _E_ for Extra, were identified to better expose distinct pieces of work that are required by other deliverables.
+  *  Extra deliverables, labeled with _E_ for Extra, were identified to better expose distinct pieces of work that are required by other deliverables.
+For example, E2 delivers a VDM Package that implements the VDM Model (#7).
+This parallels the MVDM Module (#11) that implements the MVDM Model (#10).

 __CHANGE PER PMP__

 \# | Track | Name | Schedule | Git | Content(s) | Format(s) | PWS Section |